demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 **Mapping identities**

 The default method for mapping your data source identities with Microsoft Entra ID is by checking whether the Email id of ServiceNow users is same as the UserPrincipalName (UPN), or Mail of the users in Microsoft Entra ID.
 If you believe the default mapping would not work for your organization, you can provide a custom mapping formula.
-To know more about, mapping Non-EntraID identities, click [here](/MicrosoftSearch/map-non-aad).
+To know more about mapping Non-EntraID identities, click [here](/MicrosoftSearch/map-non-aad).

 ### Content